Sustainable development goals

 On a global scale, we are coming to the end of the period of the United Nations Millennium Development Goals – the most successful global movement in history to address extreme poverty, hunger and inequality.

-We have had a focus on the Millennium Development Goals over the past two years as a Presbytery and Synod.
+We have had a focus on the Millennium Development Goals over the past two years as a Synod.
 There has been significant progress in achieving these goals:

 In addressing poverty: “Poverty rates have been more than halved.
 In 1990 nearly half of the population in the developing world lived on less than $1.25 a day, that proportion dropped to 14 percent in 2015.
 This translates to over 1 billion people lifted out of extreme poverty.”